 The City is making a concerted effort to improve its resource efficiency and security, and address climate change.
-This includes climate change mitigation as well as climate change adaptation initiatives.
+This includes climate change mitigation, as well as climate change adaptation initiatives.
 Mitigation initiatives range from diversifying Cape Town's energy mix (which also helps improve air quality) to reducing waste to landfill and increasing recycling.
 Adaptation measures, in turn, entail conserving biodiversity and ecological infrastructure, reducing water consumption and planning for climate-sensitive infrastructure development.
-The City has developed a Climate Change Policy, which sets out its vision for becoming a "city that is climate-resilient, resource-efficient and lowercarbon, in order to enable sustainable and inclusive economic and social development, and environmental sustainability".
-To give effect to the policy's climate change mitigation goals, an Energy2040 Goal has been developed, which includes energy and carbon emission reduction targets for 2020, 2030 and 2040 for the residential, commercial and transport sectors, as well as cleaner energy generation.
+The City has developed a Climate Change Policy, which sets out its vision for becoming a "city that is climate-resilient, resource-efficient and lower-carbon, in order to enable sustainable and inclusive economic and social development, and environmental sustainability".
+To give effect to the policy's climate change mitigation goals, an Energy2040 Goal was developed, which included energy and carbon emission reduction targets for 2020, 2030 and 2040 for the residential, commercial and transport sectors, as well as cleaner energy generation.
+These targets are currently being updated and an action plan developed to align with the required heightened level of global climate action ambition achieving carbon neutrality by 2050.
 The cooperation of residents and businesses will be critical for the achievement of these targets.